VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 #### CMakeCache.txt - Your own little sandbox

 When CMake goes and processes your CMakeLists it creates a file called **CmakeCache.txt**.
-This file contains all the different variables as they are configured specifically for that build of your project.
+This file contains all the different CMake variables as they are configured specifically for that build of your project.
 So paths that might have been found, library names of detected dependencies, compiler flags, deployment paths....